Our impact

 Background

-The Project involves the design, construction, financing, operation and maintenance for a contract period of 28 years of a Waste to Energy (“WtE”) and Peak Load Boiler House.
+The Project consists of the design, construction, financing, operation and maintenance through a 28-year concession of a Waste to Energy (“WtE”) and Peak Load Boiler House in Olsztyn, Poland.

 Stage: